2005 Quick-Step–Innergetic season: Stage races

 The Tour of Britain was a very dominating race for the team, winning 4 of the 6 stages plus the overall.
-Stage 1 was a day for the sprinters with Nick Nuyens launching at 250m to go and holding on to win by 2 seconds to Michael Blaudzun.
-Stage 2 was a day for the breakaway with Roger Hammond winning the stage and Mark Cavendish leading the peloton home finishing 3rd with Luca Paolini coming home 4th.
+During stage 1, the sprinters with Nick Nuyens launched at 250m to go, securing them a win by 2 seconds over Michael Blaudzun.
+Stage 2 saw a breakaway with Roger Hammond winning the stage and Mark Cavendish leading the peloton home and placing 3rd.
+Luca Paolini placed 4th.
 Stage 3 brought a second stage win for the team with Paolini winning the sprint from breakaway companions Bram Schmitz and Russell Downing.
-With breakaway rider Sergei Ivanov taking line honors it was Paolini who led the bunch across the line for stage 4 with Cavendish having to take the runner-up spot.
-Stage 5 was an all important time-trial Nuyens took his second stage win by an impressive margin of 0.75 seconds to Kurt-Asle Arvesen.
-This brought his lead to 8 seconds over Blaudzun.
-The final stage of the tour was a sprint stage and Paolini took his second stage win while Nuyens held on to win overall becoming the second rider in the history of the modern race to lead from start to finish.
-Paolini also took the win in the Points classification after a very consistent tour.
+During stage 4, breakaway rider Sergei Ivanov took line honors, while Paolini led the group across the line with Cavendish taking the runner-up spot.
+Stage 5 was an all-important time-trial, Nuyens took his second stage win by an impressive margin of 0.75 seconds over Kurt-Asle Arvesen, bringing his lead to 8 seconds over Blaudzun.
+The final stage of the tour was a sprint stage where Paolini took his second stage win.
+In the end, Nuyens held on to overall win becoming the second rider in the history of the modern race to lead from start to finish.
+Paolini took the win in the Points classification after a very consistent tour.